-All about the different kinds of adrenal insufficiency and low cortisol
+All about the different kinds of adrenal insufficiency and/or low cortisol

 Most literature will mention three kinds of “adrenal insufficiency”.
 Any of these can result in having too-low levels of the steroid cortisol.
 Some patients might even see low levels of another steroid released by the adrenals–aldosterone.
 But low cortisol is the most common result.

 Some patients can find themselves with low blood sugar, as well, aka hypoglycemia.
 Why?
 Because cortisol is needed to get blood sugar to the cells.

 Lets look at the three most-often mentioned kinds of “adrenal insufficiency”

 - PRIMARY – This is a form that fits the disease called Addison’s, meaning the adrenal glands have a problem within themselves.
 Primary can also fit someone with a rare situation of having damaged adrenals, or even more rare, adrenal glands removal.
 Doctors will be looking for a low serum cortisol result, but can also check for a high plasma ACTH test result for Addison’s disease (but not while a patient is on cortisol supplementation).
 Testing for Addison’s can include the ACTH stim test1 or any overnight Metyrapone stimulation test.